Joul-Alessa/joul-alessa/README.md

 ### Hi there 👋

 I'm Joul.
-I'm from Mexico and I studied Intelligent Computing Engineering in the Autonomous University of Aguascalientes.
+I'm from Mexico and I studied [Intelligent Computing Engineering](https://github.com/Joul24py/UAA-ICI) in the Aguascalientes Autonomous University.
 I love Computer science and find ways to combine mathematics and programming to solve problems

 ---